grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 If your canvas is going to update in real time, your data should support refreshes at your desired intervals without degrading the user experience.

-You can provide data to the multiple elements and connections available in the canvas visualization, like text element values, colors, rotation, and background pattern images.
-Most of them has different data requirements defined in each item in the [Elements](#elements) and [Connections](#connections) sections.
+You can provide data to the multiple **elements** and **connections** available in the canvas visualization, like text element values, colors, rotation, and background pattern images.
+Most of them have different data requirements defined in the [Elements](#elements) and [Connections](#connections) sections.

 ## Elements